rolandjlevy/js-sliders-game/readme.md

 - Slide peices into the blank space
 - You can only slide peices from above, below or from the side
 - Try to get the numbers into the correct order in the fewest moves possible
-- Colour of each peice changes when in the correct position
+- The colour of each peice changes when in the correct position

 ### Features
 - mobile friendly